kristijorgji/goseeder/README.md

 Knowing that this is such an important key element of any big project for testing and seeding projects with dummy data I decided to create one myself and share.

 #### Features
-For now the library supports only MySql as a database driver for its utility functions like `FromJson` but is db agnostic for your custom seeders you can use any database that is supported by `sql.DB`
+For now the library supports only MySql as a database driver for its utility functions like `FromJson` provided by `Seeder` struct, but it is db agnostic for your custom seeders you can use any database that is supported by `sql.DB`

 `goseeder`
 1. Allows specifying seeds for different environments such as test,common (all envs) and more (flexible you can define them)
-2. Provides out of the box functions like `FromJson` to seed the table from json data and more data formats and drivers coming soon
+2. Provides out of the box functions like `(s Seeder) FromJson` to seed the table from json data and more data formats and drivers coming soon

 # Table of Contents